Showing posts with label cracker barrel. Show all posts

 Nov 16, Tuesday, Sea Day Day 3:

-Took a shower, and we went upstairs so Wanda could get her some coffee, and I got some cranberry juice.
-We watched the sunrise around 6 a.m. and then went to the Washington room for Brunch.
-I ordered a Parfait and had lots of nuts, Blueberries, strawberries, and yogurt.
-While we were at brunch, they cleaned our cabin and left a towel art lying on the bed.
+We showered and went upstairs so Wanda could get herself some coffee.
+I also got some cranberry juice.
+We watched the sunrise around 6 A.M. and then went to the Washington room for brunch.
+I ordered a Parfait with nuts, Blueberries, strawberries, and yogurt.
+They cleaned our cabin while we were at brunch and left a towel on the bed.
 I ate a small taco for lunch.
 Today is a sea day, so we sat outside and watched schools of flying fish.
 Today was very windy, and the water was very turbulent.
-It was hard to walk, and at times, everyone looked like they were drunk.
+Walking was hard; at times, everyone looked like they were drunk.
 We had dinner in the Lincoln Room, and no one sat next to us tonight.
-I ordered prime ribs with gravy and potatoes, my appetizer was cocktail shrimp, and for dessert, I ordered custard pie.
+I ordered prime ribs with gravy and potatoes.
+My appetizer was cocktail shrimp, and I finished with a custard pie for dessert.

 Sunset Gulf of Mexico (Sea Day)